hackeryarn/daily-reading-notes/posts/the-magic-of-thinking-big/day5.md

 img: the-magic-of-thinking-big.jpg
 link: https://www.amazon.com/Magic-Thinking-Big-David-Schwartz-ebook/dp/B00NGZIR92
 ---
-eric algebra as
-the body of the fold, which determines how the collections is accumulated.
-We want to use something that is over all generic and works the same no matter the data structure.
-**** Haskell
-When looking for a better abstraction for your algorithm consider a polytypical case.
-A definition that supports the polytipical implementation will support the single type implementation, and communicate the intent clearer for all cases.

 Traditional thinkers are quick to shut down new ideas.
 They believe that the status quo is so because it's the best idea, not because it came first.
 In their